-The herringbone stitch is worked along parallel lines on an evenweave fabric.
-These lines can be marked using a water soluble fabric pen or pencil, or you can count the threads in your fabric to space the stitches.
+When working this stitch, mark parallel lines using a water soluble fabric pen or pencil, or count the threads in evenweave fabric to space the stitches.

 How to Work Herringbone Stitch